Social

 Global Platform for Sustainable Natural Rubber

-The Bridgestone Group is proud of its sustainability progress but improvements at scale will be achieved through industry-wide collaboration.
-That’s why the Group and other global tire companies launched the Global Platform for Sustainable Natural Rubber (GPSNR), to transform the industry for the better.
+The Group is proud of its sustainability progress but improvements at scale will be achieved through industry-wide collaboration.
+That is why the Group and other global tire companies launched the GPSNR, to transform the industry for the better.

 The Group will continue working with the GPSNR, NGOs, suppliers, customers and others to increase transparency and traceability in the natural rubber supply chain.